Curling Terms

 Out-turn: When the Vice has thrown 3 stones and thinks he gets another shot.

-Guard: Any shot that was supposed to take out an opponent's stone but came up short of the house.
+Guard: Any shot that was supposed to take out an opponent's stone but came up short of

-Hit: Any shot that was supposed to be a guard but was too heavy and knocked out a stone or 2 or 3.
+Hit: Any shot that was supposed to be a guard but was too heavy and knocked out a

-Double: What every losing team wants to order when the opposition asks what they are drinking.
+Double: What every losing team wants to order when the opposition asks what they

 Triple: A double but even better.. especially if you lost.